Idealize, Devalue, Discard: Understanding the Narcissistic Cycle

 Phase Two: Devaluation

-What's happening in this phase: the independent person you actually are has started to emerge through the idealization.
+What is happening: the person you actually are has started to emerge.
 You have opinions that differ from theirs.
-You have needs of your own.
+You have needs.
 You make mistakes.
 You fail to provide the perfect validation they needed in a particular moment.
-And each of these instances registers as a disappointment — sometimes as an attack.
+Each instance registers as disappointment, sometimes as attack.

-The narcissist's idealized image of you, which was always more about them than about you, begins to crack.
-And because they cannot tolerate the internal experience of that disappointment without directing it outward, you become the problem.
+Their idealized image of you, which was always more about them than about you, begins to crack.
+Because they cannot tolerate that disappointment without directing it outward, you become the problem.

 Devaluation looks like: